JadeFox417/React-Js_Juan-Carlos/10_Introduction_Algorithm/README.md

 ## 2. Light and Button

-There are N button from 1 to N and a light with off state.
-If button-i pressed, the light's state will changes (from off => on || from on => off) if N divisible by i.
-If each button is pressed exactly once, what will the state of the light be in the end?
+There are N buttons from 1 to N and a light with off state.
+If button-i pressed, the light's state will changes (from off => on || from on => off) if N is divisible by i.
+If each button is pressed exactly once, what will the light's state be in the end?

 <p align="center">
     Flow Chart for Problem 2: